The Best Portfolio Management Software Makes Your Life Easier

 Mint claims to help “Get the right tools for your investment style.”
 The online portal offers tips and advice for both active and passive investors.

-The Mint investment and portfolio management tools are satisfactory for beginning investors seeking a free basic money management, saving, spending, budgeting, and tracking tool.
-Intermediate or sophisticated investors might prefer advanced portfolio tracking and management apps like Personal Capital or Quicken.
+The Mint investment and portfolio tracking software is satisfactory for beginning investors seeking a free basic money management, saving, spending, budgeting, and tracking tool.
+Intermediate or sophisticated investors might prefer advanced stock portfolio tracking and management apps like Personal Capital or Quicken.

 Investment Portfolio Management Software: Fee or Subscription

 Quicken’s been my go-to financial management software for decades and I continue to use both Quicken and Personal Capital to view and analyze our investment portfolios.
-Quicken recently launched an annual subscription model to the software to track investments and supplement the desktop application that you install on your computer.
-The program also has an online app and portal for on-the-go money management.
+Quicken launched an annual subscription model.
+This means that you need to renew annually or you’ll forfeit software updates.
+The program also has an online portfolio tracker app for on-the-go money management.

 Similar to Personal Capital, after syncing your checking, saving, debt and investment accounts, you have a comprehensive financial management portal.
 The Quicken Premier platform is both basic money management, budgeting, debt tracking and cash management software as well as a comprehensive investment portfolio management program.
-The stock portfolio management software synchs with actual stock quotes as well as the Morningstar X Ray analysis tool.
+The stock portfolio management software synchs with real time stock quotes and the Morningstar ® X Ray analysis tool.

 Quicken premier investment management features include: